gajicav/ShoppingAppFinal/README.md

-# ShopALong - Group 4 Final Project
+# Shopping List - Group 4 Final Project

+# Requirements:

+You need maven to build the project.
+The web-client dir needs nodejs to build, and can be ran using 'npm run dev'.

 ## Design Document